- Mood Disorders

 Treatment of psychotic DepressionTreatment for psychotic depression involves:

 - Medication – a combination of antipsychotics and antidepressants can help relieve the symptoms of psychosis

-- Psychological therapies – the one-to-one talking therapy cognitive behavioral therapy (CBT) has proved successful in helping some people with psychosis
+- Psychological therapies – the one-to-one talking therapy cognitive-behavioral therapy (CBT) has proved successful in helping some people with psychosis

 - Social support – support with social needs, such as education, employment or accommodation

 Help your Loved OnesPeople with psychosis are often unaware that they’re thinking and acting strangely.
-Because of this lack of insight, it’s often down to the friends, relatives or carers of a person affected by psychosis to seek help for them.
-If you’re concerned about someone you know and think they may have psychosis, you should contact “us”, because we have trained and experienced team of professionals to handle these conditions.
+Because of this lack of insight, it’s often down to the friends, relatives, or carers of a person affected by psychosis to seek help for them.
+If you’re concerned about someone you know and think they may have psychosis, you should contact “us”, because we have a trained and experienced team of professionals to handle these conditions.
 If you think the person’s symptoms are placing them at possible risk of harm you can:

 - Contact with us urgently for Emergency Help in Psychiatric Crisis.

 - Call us and ask for an ambulance.